6. Undergraduate Course Registration, Progress Information

 6.8.
 Course Withdrawals

 You must formally request to withdraw from a course; simply not completing the

 course requirements or not attending the class does not constitute withdrawal.

-Students may withdraw from a course (with the exception of challenge courses 09/14/01) at any time up until three months after the
+You may withdraw from a course at any time up until three months after the

-course start date (90 days) without academic penalty, provided they meet the
+course start date (90 days) without academic penalty, providing you meet the

 following criteria.
 All withdrawal requests must be made in writing and bear the